Food Security and Sustainability

 Bread pudding is a comfort food for many people.
 This version uses Philadelphia-style soft pretzels cut in cubes.

 Vegetable oil cooking spray

-4 cups, Philadelphia-style soft pretzels, diced into 1-inch cubes (frozen is okay; thaw first)
+4 cups, Philadelphia-style soft pretzels, diced into 1-inch cubes (thaw first if using frozen pretzels)

 1½ cups liquid egg substitute